niemopen/niem-conformance-targets/README.md

 # Other assets

-In addition to this GitHub organization, this project also makes use of other assets.
+In addition to this GitHub repository, this project also makes use of other assets.

 - The NIEMOpen website is at www.niemopen.org.
 The website contains news, announcements, and other information of interest about the project.